<Home/Articles/A guide to Paris’ best arrondissements

 4th Arrondissement – For magical bridges and artworks old and new

-Back on the river and still on the Right Bank, the 4th Arrondissement is another big-hitter.
+Back on the river and still on the Right Bank, the 4th Arrondissement is another of the best arrondissements.
 Picturesque bridges span the river to both islands and historic neighborhoods stretch out beyond.
 The iconic Pompidou Center is found here, alongside venerable old mansions and hotels, pretty gardens and shopping streets.
 Around the Hôtel de Ville, you’ll see the flutter of rainbow flags, indicating that this is a center for Paris’ LGBTIQ+ communities.

 On Île de la Cité stands Notre-Dame Cathedral in all its Gothic glory.
 Then, over on the smaller Île Saint-Louis, you can join the queue at Berthillon for the best ice cream in Paris.
 Softly illuminated and under the twinkle of stars, the bridges and riverside come into their own at night when the locals come out to enjoy the neighborhood bars and bistros.